 Moreover, we are putting strength and time into our mobile process and providing SaaS-based solutions, because they are so effective and becoming more relevant.

 In addition to all of this, what distinguishes us most from our competitors is our team; 44 people of 14 nationalities, the majority of us with a hospitality background.
 It’s important that we hire industry experts because, at the end of the day, we are solely focused on hospitality.

 GuestJoy: Why should hotels invest in technology?

-N: The most important reason is that booker behaviour and the wider industry has changed so significantly.
-There is a certain type of hotelier who uses legacy programs, and they may not have not changed their booking processes for years.
-If this is you, my advice would be for you to look at what, and how, you can improve.
+Niall: The most important reason is that booker behaviour and the wider industry has changed so significantly.
+There is a certain type of hotelier who uses legacy programs, and they may have not changed their booking processes for years.
+If this is you, my advice would be for you to look at what, and how you can improve.
 This includes potentially bringing in additional partners who offer an upselling tool or a price comparison for example.

 GuestJoy: What is your ultimate piece of advice to hotels?

 Niall: Take a step back and look at your online business.
 Look at the percentage breakdown: what’s the difference between your brand’s website and your OTA?
 Why would guests prefer your website?
 What added value are they getting from it?

 I like to visit different hotel websites and booking engines to test how easy they are to book on, check what their language availability is like, and how easy things are to understand from the customer’s point of view.

 As a hotel, look at what you’re doing well, and where there’s room for improvement.
 For example, could you put your property on a new platform?
 Could you add an advanced purchase plan or become more flexible with your bookers?

 We can help you with this.
 For hotels with a strong OTA presence, we offer an OTA analysis where we access their figures and prepare a strategy for them to improve their own website.